PelleLille/hsl-docs/functions.rst

 	is_subdomain("www.halon.io", ".halon.io"); // true
 	is_subdomain("halon.io", ".halon.io"); // false

-  :param string d: the subdomain
+  :param string subdomain: the subdomain
   :param string domain: the domain
-  :return: if d is a subdomain of domain
+  :return: if subdomain is a subdomain of domain
   :rtype: boolean

 .. function:: idna_encode(domain)